tl2cents/CTF-Writeups/2025/CryptoCTF/Nahan/README.md

 # given r, w , recover s
 ```

-If you feed it to LLM like ChatGPT/Gemini/Claude, it will give you a correct solution, see [gpt_solve1.py](./gpt_solve1.py).
+If you feed it to an LLM like ChatGPT, Gemini, or Claude, it will return a correct solution.
+See [gpt_solve1.py](./gpt_solve1.py).

-> By the way, we wasted a lot of time on this problem because we were all on the wrong track: Ax = b in integer ring, then LLL and find binary solutions.
+> By the way, we ended up wasting quite a bit of time on this problem because we were all heading in the wrong direction.
+We approached it as solving $Ax=b$ over the integers, then applying LLL to find binary solutions.
+However, the lattice approach didn’t work in this case because the basis matrix was poorly structured.